react-navigation/rfcs/0000-event-system.md

 # Adoption strategy

-Apps can incrementally opt in to this feature, as this was a missing feature until now.
+Apps can incrementally start utilizing these events, as this was a missing feature until now.

 # How we teach this